zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 In any case, Ellie’s mother is a widow.
 She says he r father “passed away eight years ago.”
 The expression “to pass (pass) away” me ans simply to die, but it’s a nicer way of saying “to die.”
 You may ask a friend of yours, “When did your father pass away?”
 That sounds better than saying, “When d id your father die?”
 It depends on the situation, but “to pass away” is usu ally considered a more polite way of saying “die.”

 Laurent says, “Oh, I’m sorry.”
 Once again, it might  be the case that if you didn’t know that someone’s friend – or in this case, paren t – has died and the person tells you, you might say, “Oh, I’m sorry,” or “I’m sorry to hear that.”
 “You don’t approve of your prospective stepfather?”
 Laurent sa ys.
 “To approve” means to think something is good or acceptable.
-“I approve o f him” means I think he’s a good person, or I think he’s acceptable for whateve r the situation is.
+“I approve of him” means I think he’s a good person, or I think he’s acceptable for whateve r the situation is.
 Laurent is asking Ellie if she approves of her “prospective (p rospective) stepfather (stepfather).”
 “Prospective” means “potential,” som ething that might happen in the future.

 The term “stepfather” is used to refer to a man who  marries a woman who already has children.
 The man will legally make him self the father of those children.
 In that case, we would call that man thei r – or the children’s – “stepfather.”